 Even a very simple scheme, with one rectangular size and one polygon, can provide for many setups:

-We’ll work with you to figure out what combination of different shapes works best for your room and your different meeting types.
+When you order a table from Paul Downs, we’ll work with you to figure out what combination of different shapes works best for your room and your different meeting types.

-Most modular table sets include rectangular tables with a 2:1 proportion of long to short side.
+Most modular conference room table sets include rectangular tables with a 2:1 proportion of long to short side.
 The actual dimensions will vary: 30” x 60”, 33” x 66”, and 36” x 72” are very common.
 We frequently use a 3:1 proportion, as it is more efficient.
 Two 30” x 90” tables seat the same number of people as three 30” x 60” tables, but costs less, as there are fewer tops to make and fewer legs to install.
-We always look for opportunity to do the job with fewer tables.
+We always look for an opportunity to do the job with fewer tables.

 Square tables are also very common.
 36” x 36” is the smallest size that works for most situations, as anything smaller results in the users kicking each other under the table.
 We prefer to make squares in 48” x 48”, 54” x 54”, and 60” x 60” size.
 These can be used individually to seat 4 to 8 people each, or added together to make a good sized boardroom table:

 Sometimes odd sizes are needed, and we’re happy to build whatever solution works best.

 Like everything we build, table costs are driven by size, quantity, and complexity of design.
 Laminate tables cost less than all wood tables, and power/data units add expense as well.
 It’s hard to give a simple formula that covers every option, but here are some numbers to consider:

 - The simplest tables we make start at about $850 each, when ordered in quantity, and consist of laminate tops with simple, non folding metal legs.

 - Most of the folding and rolling tables we make will fall in the $900 to $1800 range for each table, again ordered in quantity.